Stand Tall and Proud

 Studies have shown that access to trees can have powerful healing properties for children and can even increase mental concentration.

-The project especially focuses on reaching children living in areas of deprivation, aiming to benefit their mental health and wellbeing as well as inspire increased engagement with their school programmes.
-Through it, we’re aiming to create a model for efficient, effective transformational change in urban schools, giving pupils the opportunity or daily connection with their trees and woodlands.
+The project focused on reaching children living in areas of deprivation, aiming to benefit their mental health and wellbeing as well as inspire increased engagement with their school programmes.
+Through it, we created a model for efficient, effective transformational change in urban schools, giving pupils the opportunity or daily connection with their trees and woodlands.

 Growing Among Trees is centred around three principles: